Bruce Peninsula Multisport Race

 The Bruce Peninsula Multisport Race is a multisport race with no navigational component, held on the Bruce Peninsula since 2011:.
 Racers follow a marked course on a combination of private and public land and race in multiple stages of paddling, mountain biking and trail running.
 The exact routing of the course is announced only to the racers on the morning of the race, and is typically five stages long and approximately 100 km in length.
-The long course can be done solo, in teams of two, or as a relay race.
-There is also a shorter distance which is typically 25 km in length, as well as a children's race that takes place concurrent with the full distance.
-In 2024 a sprint distance was added and the long course discontinued.
+The long course can be done solo, in teams of two, or as a relay race however has not been offered since 2023.
+There is also a shorter distance which is typically 25 km in length, plus a sprint distance, as well as a children's race that takes place concurrent with the full distance.
+In 2024 the sprint distance was added and the long course discontinued.
 The event takes place annually on the second weekend in August and is based out of Wiarton, in Ontario, Canada.

 The race is a qualifying stop on Adventure Racing Ontario's points series, which is a schedule of team-based adventure sport events taking place in the province of Ontario.
 The proceeds of the race benefit the non-profit Peninsula Adventure Sports Association and RideSmart youth bicycle skills training.

 The 2020 race was canceled by organizers due to the COVID-19 pandemic with registrants given their choice of a credit for a future event or a partial refund.
 The race was also featured on the final episode of season 3 of the TV show Boundless.